Data Security¶

 autocomplete

-attribute, such as credit card number, expiration date, and security code.
+attribute, such as credit card numbers, expiration dates, and security codes.

 Custom Configuration¶

-You can add the data-gc-privacy attribute to elements that need masking, supporting the following four attribute values:
+You can add the data-gc-privacy attribute to elements that need to be masked, supporting the following four attribute values:

-• mask: Mask content, displaying it in masked form.
+• mask: Masks content, displaying content in a masked form.

-• mask-user-input: Mask user input, preventing recording of sensitive input data.
+• mask-user-input: Masks user input, preventing the recording of sensitive input data.

 Example code: